ReadyResearchers-2023-24/SimonJonesArtifact/README.md

 ### Using `clover_vm` for simulating Clover

 The [clover_vm](https://github.com/CopterExpress/clover_vm) image is helpful in getting started simulating clover.
+The documentation can be found [here](https://clover.coex.tech/en/simulation_vm.html).

 * Setup
   * Download `clover_vm` image from [releases page](https://github.com/CopterExpress/clover_vm/releases/).
 Select the latest release and download.
 These are multigigabyte files, so they will be time consuming to download.
 Ensure you have enough space.